-What Is Lemon Simple Syrup
+What Makes This Lemon Simple Syrup Different

 Lemon Simple Syrup Ingredients

-How to Make Lemon Simple Syrup
+How to Make Homemade Lemon Syrup

 Step 1: Juice the lemons until you have 1 cup of lemon juice.